How do I know if an Inertia trip right for me?

 We will readily change itinerary details based on local conditions— a festival, or unusual activity that unexpectedly pops up, new opportunities for genuine engagement, a meal at someone’s home— are all things we will explore when the opportunity arises.
 We value the entirety of the experience, rather than sticking with a very rigid schedule, so it’s a good idea to expect changes.

 What should I pack and is there a weight limit?

 Before the start of each trip we send out a packet of information to each participant.
 This packet includes a packing list of mandatory and recommended items-- which are largely dependent on the itinerary, activities we do, and weather of each location.
 All of our trips have weight and luggage restrictions, as these are mostly set by airlines and transportation services we encounter throughout the trip.
 Normally (but not always), this means up to one 23kg bag and a 5kg carry-on.

-Please keep in mind, each participant is responsible for carrying their own bags and equipment unless we specify in the itinerary that porters are available.
+Please keep in mind, each participant is responsible for carrying their own bags and equipment, including at times at distance.
 On many trips there are occasions where you are able to store your larger bags and carry overnight packs or day packs, so it's always good to have a small or medium sized backpack with you.

-What happens if I require a visa to enter one or more of the countries we will be visiting?
+What happens if I require a visa for one or more of the countries we visit?

 Depending on your country of citizenship and the immigration policies of countries we are visiting, you may or may not require a visa or separate entry clearance document before arriving in that country.
 This varies greatly depending on your nationality.
 We do not provide visa services (although fellow Canadian citizens may inquire about this when joining a trip, we may be able to help you out since our trip leaders will also normally need a visa).